craftercms/docs/source/system-administrators/activities/clustering.rst

 protection against disasters, minimizing latency, etc.  For more information on S3 bucket replication for use with multi-region access points, see https://docs.aws.amazon.com/AmazonS3/latest/userguide/MultiRegionAccessPointBucketReplication.html

+Here's some more information on S3 replication: https://aws.amazon.com/about-aws/whats-new/2020/12/amazon-s3-replication-adds-support-two-way-replication/

 .. raw:: html

    <hr>